Federal Direct Student Loan (“FDSL”)

 There is no application fee for a PLUS loan, but a 4.264% origination fee is deducted from the total loan proceeds before the funds are forwarded to the school each semester.
 Repayment of the loan can begin immediately, or may be deferred until the student is no longer enrolled at least half time.

 Parents may borrow up to the cost of education minus any other financial aid received.
 The College will determine the actual amount that may be borrowed.
 Eligibility is dependent upon credit-worthiness.

-If a parent borrower is denied a PLUS loan and the loan is subsequently approved for extenuating circumstances or the parent has obtained an endorser the borrower will be required to complete a PLUS Counseling on the www.studentloans.gov website before disbursement can be made.
+If a parent borrower is denied a PLUS loan and the loan is subsequently approved or the parent has obtained an endorser, the borrower will be required to complete PLUS Credit Counseling on the www.studentloans.gov website before disbursement can be made.

-Stonehill recommends exhausting all federal and family resources, including the Direct Plus Loan, before considering private alternative loans.
+Stonehill recommends exhausting all federal and family resources, including the Federal Direct Parent Loan ("Plus"), before considering private alternative loans.
 Government loans are typically less expensive and carry more favorable repayment terms.

 Important: Stonehill requires that all students that borrow private alternative loans complete online financial counseling before the School will certify your loan and credit your tuition bill.
-To complete the financial counseling logon to SALT and complete the “Student Loans” module on My Money 101.
+To complete the financial counseling log onto www.cashcourse.org .
 Please contact email@example.com with any questions.

 Students may Choose any Alternative Lender